beaker-project/beaker/documentation/admin-guide/upgrading.rst

   *before* downgrading any packages.
 The table below lists the database version corresponding to each Beaker release series.

+..
+This table is also encoded in beaker-init, don't forget to update it there!

 ==============  ================
 Beaker release  Database version
 ==============  ================